 Unlike traditional SEO, where keyword research focuses on rankings, GEO requires a deeper understanding of how AI models generate responses and select sources.
 And most importantly, you need to know:

-• Which AI engines your audience use to search queries
+• Which AI engines does your audience use to search for queries

 • How these AI models generate answers — whether they mention brands, sources, etc..

-• What kind of content you need to create to get mentioned by these generative engines
+• What kind of content do you need to create to get mentioned by these generative engines

 Start by exploring tools like Google Trends and AnswerThePublic to identify the questions your audience frequently asks.
 Instead of just looking for high-volume keywords, focus on conversational, long-tail queries that match natural language searches.